dev-est/tuya_tray/README.md

 # Tuya Tray

-Tuya Tiktok is an application utilising the Tuya API to automatically create a taskbar application to control SmartLife/Tuya lights.
+Tuya Tray is an application utilising the Tuya API to automatically create a taskbar application to control SmartLife/Tuya lights.

 ### Installation

-TuyaTikTok requires [Python 3](https://www.python.org/downloads/) to run.
+Tuya Tray requires [Python 3](https://www.python.org/downloads/) to run.

 Install the requirements and run the script.